 Most people require physical therapy for 8-12 months after a knee surgery.
 This recovery process can be a significant challenge for those who do not have health care insurance or have limited access to health care because of the cost or where they live.

-In this blog, I will discuss several financial barriers that get in the way of achieving a successful recovery after knee surgery and some ways to make physical therapy more financially accessible.
+In this blog, I will discuss several financial barriers that get in the way of achieving a successful recovery after knee or hip surgery and some ways to make physical therapy more financially accessible.

 Lack of Health Insurance